 Mark is committed to Rebuilding San Diego, making it a better place to live and do business.
-As chair of the Council's Infrastructure Committee, he is leading the charge to improve San Diego's deteriorating roads, sidewalks, storm drains, parks and libraries.
-His June 2016 Rebuild San Diego ballot measure would create a dedicated stream of funding for infrastructure and secure up to $4 billion over the next 25 years.
+As chair of the Council's Active Transportation and Infrastructure Committee, he is leading the charge to improve San Diego's deteriorating roads, sidewalks, storm drains, parks and libraries.
+His Rebuild San Diego ballot measure was approved by voters in June 2016.
+It will create a dedicated stream of funding for infrastructure and secure up to $4 billion over the next 25 years.

-Through the development of the city's first-ever, multi-year capital plan, Mark is driving the City towards a comprehensive approach to acquiring, planning, designing, constructing, maintaining, renovating, and rehabilitating the City's infrastructure.
+Through the development of the city's first-ever, multi-year capital plan, Mark is driving the City toward a comprehensive approach to acquiring, planning, designing, constructing, maintaining, renovating, and rehabilitating the City's infrastructure.

 Mark's Neighborhood Input Policy adopted in 2013 made public input a formal part of the process to prioritize infrastructure projects.
 Meetings are held annually throughout the city and feedback is integrated into long-term planning.